SSDAsim/csharp-learning/README.md

 - ```isBackground {get; set;}``` property is used to get or set the value indicating if the thread is a Foreground or Background Thread.
 It throws ThreadStateException if the thread is dead.

+## How to Debug a Multi-Threaded Application in C#

+### How to Debug a Specific Thread in C#?

+Suppose you want to debug only Thread One.
+You don’t want to debug Thread Two.
+This is also possible.
+Visual Studio provides two options i.e. **Freeze** and **Thaw**.
+So, when you select the Freeze option of a thread, then that thread is not going to be debugged by a debugger.
+Similarly, if you select the Thaw option of a thread, then again it is going to be debugged by the debugger.
+When a thread is created in C#, by default it is created with the Thaw option.